jeromeetienne/AR.js/webvr-polyfill/README.md

 It is a polyfill for webvr API using artoolkit as positional tracker.
-Thus you can use the power of WebAR without depending on any specific API.
+As it expose the positional tracking via WebVR api, it is possible to use WebAR without depending on any specific library API.

+*any* 3d engines can use it (or will be as soon as it is completed).
+This is the beauty of it.
+You don't need to write your 3d in a specific 3d engines, like three.js.
+Any 3d engines can use this, as long as they support WebVR standard.
+This include sketchfab, babylonjs, playcanvas, goocreate or any others.

 ```html